 Alejandro Villanueva, Army

-Villanueva earned a Bronze Star for valor as an Army Ranger and definitely earned his spot in pro football.
+Villanueva earned a Bronze Star for valor as a United States Army Ranger and definitely earned his spot in pro football.
 After years of honing his craft, the undrafted tight end-turned-tackle went to back-to-back Pro Bowls in 2017 and 2018 with the Pittsburgh Steelers and is now regarded as one of the best left tackles in the NFL.

 Leon Spinks, Marines